ARGANS/training-raster-clipper/TUTORIAL.md

 ![picture 11](resources/images/c176acb489c87139b438be9f3e50d922a3f3ff9c186c224ccb6818dd6899a043.png)

-### (1) Load a GeoJSON file with `geopanda`
+### (1) Load a GeoJSON file with `geopandas`

 ```python
 def load_feature_polygons(input_path: Path) -> GeoDataFrame:
 ```

-In this step, we read from a GeoJSON file and load the data to a `GeoDataFrame` from `geopanda`.
+In this step, we read from a GeoJSON file and load the data to a `GeoDataFrame` from `geopandas`.
 See [read_file](https://geopandas.org/en/stable/docs/reference/api/geopandas.read_file.html)

-The `geopanda` library adds geographical capabilities over `pandas`, such as a `geometry` column containing the description of the geographical feature.
+The `geopandas` library adds geographical capabilities over `pandas`, such as a `geometry` column containing the description of the geographical feature.
 The rest of the columns are retrieved from the GeoJSON metadata.

 Since the GeoJSON is in a `4326` EPSG format, we convert it to the one used by the Sentinel-2 raster: `32631`.
 See [to_crs](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.to_crs.html)